 Go to your firefox browse and search for keyword surfer web extension and follow the procedure to add it.

 You can also add the extension on your android phone.

 It is not that straightfoward though because you will first have to go to Google Play store, look for Yandex browser.

 The Yandex browser once installed will allow you to add chrome extensions.
 So after installing it, look for keyword surfer chrome extension.

-Sometimes back when I was starting SEO, things were very much easy.
+Sometimes back when I was starting SEO with the help of Web 20 Ranker LLC and the things were very much easy.
 Tools like Ahrefs offered us a free two week trial period.